kevinley/express-route-visualizer/README.md

 - 🧭 **Clear route overview**: Displays all your API routes in a structured format
 - 🔍 **Domain filtering**: Filter routes by specific domains for focused views
 - 🔒 **Authentication indicators**: Clearly shows which routes are protected
-- 📐 **Flexible filtering**: Filter routes by path prefix, protection status, and custom criteria
+- 📐 **Flexible filtering**: Filter routes by protection status and custom criteria
 - 📊 **Easy integration**: Works with any Express.js application

 ## Installation